Attack on Titan: Production

 Hajime Isayama created a 65-page one-shot version of Attack on Titan in 2006.
-Originally, he offered his work to the Weekly Shōnen Jump department at Shueisha, where the editor of the department asks him to modify a few details in the story and artwork, which he refuses and instead decided to take it to the Weekly Shōnen Magazine department at Kodansha.
-Before serialization began in 2009, he had already thought of ideas for twists, although they are fleshed out as the series progresses.
-The author initially based the scenery in the manga on that of his hometown of Hita, Ōita, which is surrounded by mountains.
+Originally, he offered his work to the Weekly Shōnen Jump department at Shueisha, where the editor of the department asked him to modify a few details in the story and artwork, which Isayama refused.
+He then brought the manga to the Weekly Shōnen Magazine department at Kodansha.
+Before serialization began in 2009, he had already thought of ideas for plot twists, although they were fleshed out as the series progressed.
+Isayama initially based the scenery in the manga on that of his hometown of Hita, Ōita, which is surrounded by mountains.
 While working at an internet cafe, Isayama encountered a drunken customer who grabbed him by the collar.
 It was this incident that showed him "the fear of meeting a person I can't communicate with", which is the feeling that he conveys through the Titans.
-When designing the appearances of the Titans, he uses several models such as martial artist Yushin Okami for Eren Yeager's Titan form, as well as Brock Lesnar for the Armored Titan.
+When designing the appearances of the Titans, he used several models such as martial artist Yushin Okami for Eren Yeager's Titan form, as well as Brock Lesnar for the Armored Titan.
 George Wada, the anime's producer, stated that the "Wall of Fear" was influenced by the isolated and enclosed nature of Japanese culture.
 He also said that the inner feelings of every individual is one of the series' main themes.
-Isayama later would confirm that Attack on Titan was inspired in part by Muv-Luv Alternative, the second visual novel in the Muv-Luv visual novel series.
+Isayama later would confirm that Attack on Titan was inspired in part by Muv-Luv Alternative, the second installment of the Muv-Luv visual novel series.
+Isayama also noted that his image of carnivorous titans was inspired by Gyaos from the Gamera franchise, The War of the Gargantuas, Man-eating Mona Lisa from the Jigoku Sensei Nūbē series, and the dinosaurs from the Jurassic Park series.